NirajSonule/PRODIGY_WD_01/readme.md

 This landing page helps the brand to stand out and build trust amoung the customer's

-The page contains
+The page contains <br><br>

--- Header (containing brand logo, links to various services, and login and signup options).
+1. Header (containing brand logo, links to various services, and login and signup options).<br>
--- Hero Section (describing and building trust with moto in left corner and premium car img on right).
+2. Hero Section (describing and building trust with moto in left corner and premium car img on right).<br>
--- Feature's section (pointing out various features about the brand).
+3. Feature's section (pointing out various features about the brand).<br>
--- Vehicles carousel (showing some of the brands premium cars).
+4. Vehicles carousel (showing some of the brands premium cars).<br>
--- partners section (one more carousel about the car producing partners thar deals with the brand).
+5. partners section (one more carousel about the car producing partners thar deals with the brand).<br>
--- footer section (containing more links).
+6. footer section (containing more links).<br>